Monthly Archives: October 2008

 Ivory tower passivity

 A week ago there was good news in conservation circles which in the view of some of us has potential significance for the antiquities trade.
 An announcement was made that since a lot of fresh material was dishonestly being passed off as old ivory, from the new year a major Internet auction portal was banning the sale of objects ivory altogether.
 This was a recognition that the poaching is directly encouraged by the ease with which illicit products can be misrepresented as legitimate and bought and sold globally.
 In this the Internet auction and sale sites play a major role – the campaign slogan called it “killing by keystrokes”.
-The parallels between the unregulated antiquities market and the dismembering of the world’s archaeological record as a source of collectables for entertainment and profit is clear.
-In a blog posting last week ...(MORE ...)
+The parallels between the unregulated antiquities market and the dismembering of the world’s archaeological record as a source ...(MORE ...)

 The Met sends off Museum Director with "pieces of history"